States' rights: Nullification Crisis of 1832

 One major and continuous strain on the union, from roughly 1820 through the Civil War, was the issue of trade and tariffs.
 Heavily dependent upon international trade, the almost entirely agricultural and export-oriented South imported most of its manufactured goods from Europe or obtained them from the North.
 The North, by contrast, had a growing domestic industrial economy that viewed foreign trade as competition.
 Trade barriers, especially protective tariffs, were viewed as harmful to the Southern economy, which depended on exports.

-In 1828, Congress passed protective tariffs to benefit trade in the northern states, but that were detrimental to the South.
+In 1828, Congress passed protective tariffs to benefit trade in the northern states, but they were detrimental to the South.
 Southerners vocally expressed their tariff opposition in documents such as the South Carolina Exposition and Protest in 1828, written in response to the "Tariff of Abominations".
-Exposition and Protest was the work of South Carolina senator and former vice president John C. Calhoun, formerly an advocate of protective tariffs and internal improvements at federal expense.
+The Exposition and Protest was the work of South Carolina senator and former vice president John C. Calhoun, formerly an advocate of protective tariffs and internal improvements at federal expense.

 South Carolina's Nullification Ordinance declared that both the tariff of 1828 and the tariff of 1832 were null and void within the state borders of South Carolina.
 This action initiated the Nullification Crisis.
 Passed by a state convention on November 24, 1832, it led, on December 10, to President Andrew Jackson's proclamation against South Carolina, which sent a naval flotilla and a threat of sending federal troops to enforce the tariffs; Jackson authorized this under color of national authority, claiming in his 1832 Proclamation Regarding Nullification that "our social compact in express terms declares, that the laws of the United States, its Constitution, and treaties made under it, are the supreme law of the land" and for greater caution adds, "that the judges in every State shall be bound thereby, anything in the Constitution or laws of any State to the contrary notwithstanding."

 Civil War

-Over following decades, another central dispute over states' rights moved to the forefront.
+Over the following decades, another central dispute over states' rights moved to the forefront.
 The issue of slavery polarized the union, with the Jeffersonian principles often being used by both sides—anti-slavery Northerners, and Southern slaveholders and secessionists—in debates that ultimately led to the American Civil War.
-Supporters of slavery often argued that one of the rights of the states was the protection of slave property wherever it went, a position endorsed by the U.S. Supreme Court in 1857 Dred Scott decision.
-In contrast, opponents of slavery argued that the non-slave-states' rights were violated both by that decision and by the Fugitive Slave Law of 1850.
+Supporters of slavery often argued that one of the rights of the states was the protection of slave property wherever it went, a position endorsed by the U.S. Supreme Court in the1857 Dred Scott decision.
+In contrast, opponents of slavery argued that the non-slave states' rights were violated both by that decision and by the Fugitive Slave Law of 1850.
 While historians in the 21st century agree on the centrality of the conflict over slavery, they disagree sharply on which aspects of this conflict (ideological, economic, political, or social) were most important.